quitanddead/EpochFEAR/README.md

 Themed DayZ Epoch Server

 Chernarus has been quarantined.
 Remnants of the CDC are deploying mini-nukes to sanitise conurbations.
 Military force has been authorised and all infected and non-infected persons are being shot on sight.
-Armed with a backpack, map and army pistol, can you find a way to survive?
+Armed with a backpack, map and army pistol, can you find a way to survive the spiraling chaos?